 When your child does poorly in school because of bad vision, it can be a fatal blow to their self-esteem.
 They’ll act out and think that they are “stupid”, but of course, they aren’t.
 But can you blame them?
 They can’t see and sometimes they don’t know that they can’t see, but we’ll get to that later.

 The point here is that without their best vision possible, your children will be missing out on the essential building blocks of learning.
-Giving the opportunity to see better in school will make all the difference to them.
+Giving them the opportunity to see better in school will make all the difference.

 Bad Vision and Sports/Physical Activity

 We learn a lot in school, but there’s only so much one can learn in a classroom.
 Sports can help your child learn the importance of teamwork and good sportsmanship.
 Physical activity in general will help them understand that being active and not plopped down in front of a TV all the time will keep them healthy and energized.

-However, poor eyesight can affect your child’s ability to take part in these sorts of activities and will miss out on the experience of being part of a team and making friends.
+However, poor eyesight can affect your child’s ability to take part in these sorts of activities, and they could miss out on the experience of being part of a team and making friends.

 This is especially true for those who are nearsighted.
 Children who are nearsighted will have trouble seeing things at a distance, which will make playing sports difficult and dangerous.
 Could you imagine a football hurdling toward your face and not seeing it until the very last second?

 Better vision will no doubt drastically improve your child’s ability to play sports.
-Physical activity and team building are essential parts of growing up, just like learning to read and write are.
+Physical activity and team building are essential parts of growing up, just like learning to read and write.

 Give Your Kids a Better Life Through Better Vision

 We already know that you’d do anything to give your child a better life.
 We all want our children to have magical childhoods before they have to start worrying about things like getting into a good university or finding the right job for them.